To get started with Google Fi, go to fi.google.com/signup and sign up.

 Google Accounts for work or school

-If you have a work or school Google Account, also known as G Suite, your administrator has to turn on Project Fi service and Google Payments first.
-Otherwise, sign up with a new Google Account to use Project Fi.
+If you have a work or school Google Account, also known as Google Workspace, your administrator has to turn on Google Fi service and Google Payments first.
+Otherwise, sign up with a new Google Account to use Google Fi.

 You need a Google Account with a home address in the U.S. for payments.
 If it's your first time making a purchase with your Google Account, you’ll add your payment information during checkout.